SciTools/iris/docs/iris/src/further_topics/index.rst

 Introduction
 ============

 Some specific areas of Iris may required further explanation or a deep dive into additional detail above and beyond that offered by the :ref:`User guide <user_guide_introduction>`.

-This section provides a collection of additional material on focused further topics that may be of interest to the more advanced or curious user.
+This section provides a collection of additional material on focused topics that may be of interest to the more advanced or curious user.

 .. hint::